 Stillbirth is when a baby dies before they are born or during labour, at more than 24 weeks of pregnancy (NHS, 2021a).
 It's devastating when a baby dies, both for parents and other family members (NHS, 2021b).

 The charity Stillbirth and Neonatal Death, or Sands for short, has a helpline that can offer support and information.
 It can also put you in touch with people who have been through a similar experience: 0808 164 3332.

 After a stillbirth, decisions about what to do next are very personal.
 Some parents want to see and hold their baby.
-Parents will be given some quiet time with their baby if they would like (NHS Choices, 2018b).
+Parents may want to have some quiet time with their baby (NHS, 2021b).

 Some parents have found a cuddle cot helpful.
 This is a specialist piece of bereavement care equipment with a cooling system which gives parents the chance to spend more time with their baby to grieve (Smith et al, 2020).
 You can ask if your hospital has this type of equipment available.

-Following a stillbirth, a number of tests are offered to find the cause of the stillbirth.
+Following a stillbirth, a number of tests are offered to look for the cause of the stillbirth.
 In many cases the cause won’t be found.
-The tests aim to help to avoid problems in any future pregnancies (NHS Choices, 2018).
-But it’s also possible that the cause of death won’t be found.
+The tests aim to help to avoid problems in any future pregnancies but it is up to you if you would like them done (NHS, 2021b).
 The tests that may be offered are:

 - Blood tests to see whether the mother has pre-eclampsia, obstetric cholestasis (a liver disease that can develop during pregnancy) or, rarely, diabetes.